AdriansSkola/DragAndDropGames/README.md

 This is a children's interactive puzzle game where you need to rotate and scale the cars to the correct sizes in order to win.
 You can earn 3 stars if you complete the puzzle in under two minutes, 2 stars if you finish in under three minutes, and 1 star if you finish in under four minutes.
 You can use bombs to destroy clouds and flying objects by hovering over the bombs that float around the screen.

+There is also another game that’s based on the Hanoi Tower puzzle, but this one uses 4 colorful blocks.
+The goal is to move all the randomized blocks to the right side, placing them in the correct order-from the biggest block at the bottom to the smallest block on top—without breaking the rules of the puzzle.
+It’s a fun way to practice thinking, planning ahead, and solving problems!

 **To do list:**
 - [x] Create the necessary folders
 - [x] Add necessary assets